 Without God, there are no comforting words when a love one perishes that are not fictitious or devoid of reality.
 Trying to comfort people without bringing in God is like ignoring the elephant in the room.
 People have deep questions that need answering.
 Questions like, “Why do I grieve?”
 This is a great question.
 Why do people grieve when a loved one is lost?
 I submit to you that at least one reason is because that we were meant to live forever.
 We were not meant to die.
 When sin entered this world, we were cursed with having to deal with death, something that we were never supposed to experience.
 God created us to live forever.
 So we are at a loss as to how to deal with death.
 That is why we need God to more fully answer the questions we have about death.

 If there is no God, then honestly answering the question, “Why do I grieve?”, is rather awkward.
 The answer to that would include something about how it is a survival mechanism.
 We grieve when death occurs and so we never want to experience death again, so we try our hardest to avoid death.
-This is an incredibly shallow response.
+This is an incredibly shallow and selfish response.
+This evolutionary idea turns grieving into something that is self-serving, not something that honors our lost loved one.
 We grieve for reasons far too complex than preservation.
 We grieve because we have lost something.
 Not just anything either.
 We have lost something that should never be lost.

 If we were honestly trying to comfort people from an atheistic perspective, we would tell the person grieving that the collection of atoms that was your loved one finally could not operate together anymore.
 Your loved one’s borrowed atoms will dissipate into another form of matter.
 You did not lose anything because there was really nothing behind your loved one to lose.
 Your loved one’s existence was nothing more than a collection of complex chemical reactions.
 There is no soul, no eternal existence, no dance to perform in the hereafter.

-The above paragraph just does not plumb the depths of our being.
 We must include the eternal in our conversation on death because we each feel the weight of it.
 As C. S. Lewis wrote in Mere Christianity, “If I find in myself desires which nothing in this world can satisfy, the only logical explanation is that I was made for another world.”
 Indeed, we were made for an eternal world.
 This world is passing away.
-But fear not, Christ has overcome and will create a new heavens and earth.
+But fear not, Christ has overcome and will create a new heavens and earth that will be eternally populated by those who come to Him.